parable (părˈə-bəl) n. a simple story which illustrates a truth or teaches a moral lesson.

 Mitchell Garabedian sent a letter in 2017 to Lawrence Academy demanding $2 million in settlement.

 His approach, as he explained it to the student, would be to scare the school into settling, with the threat of suing the perpetrator (which was still a viable legal option) and creating a negative press campaign.
-She would have to undergo extensive psychiatric evaluation to strengthen the case.
+He said the student would have to undergo extensive psychiatric evaluation, to somehow arrive at justice.
+She was pressured into making a case for her own in/sanity to continue forward.
+Someone at Garabedian’s office even said to her, “No offense, but you sound really together – and that’s going to make it a tough sell, as a case.”

 The student proposed a Restorative Justice approach, and Mitchell Garabedian was not willing to consider it.
 Communications lessened and she soon released the attorney, deciding to move forward on her own.
 With a higher goal in sight, the student chose to step off the litigious path.
 If her representation didn’t actually represent her, she would represent herself.
 She contacted new headmaster, Dan Scheibe, and Paul Lannon (attorney for the school) to achieve settlement on different, healthier terms.